Mehequanna/GesturePlayground/README.md

 Gesture Playground

 ##Description
 Gesture Playground is an app to teach toddlers the gestures needed on android devices.
 Toddlers learn best by playing and doing actions.
 Each level will have a miniature instructional piece.
-Then the toddler will then practice/play with that gesture on the level.
+Then the toddler will practice/play with that gesture on the level.

 ![screenshot of project](gestureplaygound1.png)
 ![screenshot of project](gestureplaygound2.png)

 ##Technologies
-Android Studio, Java, GestureDetector, MediaPlayer
+Android Studio, Java, XML, GestureDetector, MediaPlayer

 ##Current Features
-* Play area for each gesture.
+* Play area for each gesture, tap, double tap, swipe (left/right), and fling.
-* Video tutorials for each level.
+* Video tutorials on each level.

-##Future Features
+##Future Pieces
-* Add levels covering more gestures, for example, swipe, pinch, two finger tap.
+* Animated menu buttons.

 ##Usage
 * Open Android Studio